East Wanneroo District Structure Plan

 Frequently Asked Questions

-What is the East Wanneroo District Structure Plan (DSP)
+What is the East Wanneroo District Structure Plan?

-The East Wanneroo District Structure Plan will guide the progressive urbanisation of East Wanneroo over the next 50 years.
+The East Wanneroo District Structure Plan (DSP) is a strategic planning instrument that will guide the progressive urbanisation of East Wanneroo over the next 50 years or so.

 What consultation was undertaken in developing the plan?

-The East Wanneroo District Structure Plan was subject to extensive consultation, including:
+The East Wanneroo DSP was subject to extensive consultation, including:

-• establishment of a reference group comprising 36 local representatives, who helped to develop the vision and desired planning outcomes for the plan.
+• establishment of a Community Reference Group comprising 36 local representatives, who helped develop the vision and desired planning outcomes for the plan.

 • a public comment period which attracted 454 submissions